 SEATTLE — Boeing is investigating an internal security breach impacting thousands of workers in four U.S. states, including Washington.

-The company says it was notified in January after a worker accidentally sent personal information of 36,000 Boeing employees to his spouse in November,
+The company says it was notified in January after a worker accidentally sent personal information of 36,000 Boeing employees to his spouse in November, according to KOMO-TV.

 The worker told investigators he needed help formatting a spreadsheet and didn't realize the document contained sensitive information.